microsoft/vscode-docs/docs/languages/jsconfig.md

 Below are `jsconfig` `"compilerOptions"` to configure the JavaScript language support.

-> **Tip:** Do not be confused by `compilerOptions`.
+> **Tip:** Do not be confused by `compilerOptions`, since no actual compilation is required for JavaScript.
 This attribute exists because `jsconfig.json` is a descendant of `tsconfig.json`, which is used for compiling TypeScript.

 Option  | Description
 ----------------|-----
 `noLib` | Do not include the default library file (lib.d.ts) `target`| Specifies which default library (lib.d.ts) to use.
-The values are "es3", "es5", "es6", "es2015", "es2016", "es2017", "es2018", "esnext".
+The values are "ES3", "ES5", "ES6", "ES2015", "ES2016", "ES2017", "ES2018", "ES2019", "ES2020", "ES2021", "ES2022", "ES2023", "ESNext".
+`module` | Specifies the module system, when generating module code.
+The values are "AMD", "CommonJS", "ES2015", "ES2020", "ES2022", "ES6", "Node16", "NodeNext", "ESNext", "None", "System", "UMD".
+`moduleResolution` | Specifies how modules are resolved for imports.
+The values are "Node", "Classic", "Node16", "NodeNext", "Bundler".
 `checkJs` | Enable type checking on JavaScript files.
 `experimentalDecorators`|Enables experimental support for proposed ES decorators.
 `allowSyntheticDefaultImports`|Allow default imports from modules with no default export.
 This does not affect code emit, just type checking.
 `baseUrl`|Base directory to resolve non-relative module names.
 `paths`|Specify path mapping to be computed relative to baseUrl option.

+You can read more about the available `compilerOptions` in the [TypeScript compilerOptions documentation](https://www.typescriptlang.org/tsconfig#compilerOptions).

 ## Using webpack aliases

-For IntelliSense to work with webpack aliases, you need to specify the `paths` keys with a glob pattern.
+For IntelliSense to work with webpack aliases, you need to specify the `paths` keys with a [glob pattern](/docs/editor/glob-patterns.md).

 For example, for alias 'ClientApp':